laye-diop/mini-framework/Documentation.markdown

 #### components
-    This file contain all the componets of the web app To add a component create a new file in this directory The component name is a class name that extends to the class Component the render() method of a component return the html that will be load in the #app element in the index.html file
+    This folder contain all the components of the web app To add a component create a new file in this directory The component name is a class name that extends to the class Component the render() method of a component return the html that will be load in the .main element in the index.html file
 ![Compoonent example](/static/images/homecomp.png)

     The component directory also contain a component.js file